dannyfritz/eslint-varsontop/README.md

 For information on how to use this custom rule, please refer to [Working with Rules](http://eslint.org/docs/developer-guide/working-with-rules.html).

+[npm package](https://www.npmjs.org/package/eslint-varsontop) can be installed with `npm install eslint-varsontop`.

 # var must be defined at the top of your function scope.

 The `vars-on-top` rule generates warnings when variable declarations are not used serially at the top of a function scope.